 Long Bio: Paul was born in 1973 and four years later decided to become a writer.
 He grew up in the desert in southern Nevada, on the outskirts of Death Valley.
 When not catching lizards or chasing wild burros he created fantastical stories among the rocks and sagebrush.
 He kept himself busy in school with academics—winning the state championship and All-State Player status in Academic Olympics in 1992 when he was a senior at Beatty High School.
 Paul also played sports: basketball, track, and cross-country calling himself a “nerd-jock.”
 He went on to Northern Arizona University in Flagstaff and loved his English classes, but pursued his other passion by earning a bachelor's degree in nursing science in 1996.
 He spent most of his career as a registered nurse on a cardiac unit in Salt Lake City, Utah, where he worked the night shift keeping the forces of darkness away from his patients.
-As of October 2014 he has accepted a position as an analyst within the same healthcare company.
-Paul lives with his incredibly supportive wife Tammy and their collection of well-behaved frogs and moderately scary dragons.
+As of October 2014 he has accepted a position as an analyst within the same healthcare company and has now become a Solution Architect.
 He spends endless hours in his basement writing fantasy novels, short stories, crafting maps of fantastical realms, and occasionally copy-editing manuscripts for a small press publisher, or editing short stories for anthologies, such as his Crimson Pact anthology series.

 His first published work was a short story called, The Mob.
 It's your basic meerkat mafia story. . .
 The Mob appears in an anthology by DAW Books (2006) called Furry Fantastic.
 The second short story that Paul has had accepted for publication is called Almost Brothers, and is the lead story in the Fellowship Fantastic anthology from DAW Books (2008).
 The third short story he wrote, The Pirate Witch, is featured in The Pirates of the Blue Kingdoms (May of 2007) from Popcorn Press.